![]() |

 |

-Michael In America, if you need a certified copy, you don't go to a government office, but instead look for a so-called...
-Notary Public" isalready in English.
-It refers to an official authorized to performcertain legal formalities, such as witnessing signatures ondocuments.
-In California, these are completely ordinary people who have completed a six-hour crash course, passed a test with a certificate, and can then notarize documents with a stamp and their signature for two years.
+Michael In America, if you need a certified copy of a document, you don't go to a government office, but instead look for a so-called Notary Public.
+In California, these are completely ordinary people who have completed a six-hour crash course, passed a test, obtained a certificate, and can then notarize documents with a stamp and their signature for two years.